codeHub011/Basic-of-react-and-Bootstrap/README.md

 # Basic-of-react-and-Bootstrap
-This is the basic todo app UI using basic react and Bootstrap
+This is the  todo app UI using basic react and Bootstrap